 Adapting to changing situations is another Sotomayor trait that aided her when faced with adversity.
 After she was told that being a diabetic meant she couldn’t join the police, she selected a new dream of becoming a lawyer and judge.
 She knew pregnancy was dangerous for someone with diabetes and ruled out adoption because she was afraid of dying young.
 But instead of succumbing to regret, she embraced being an aunt and godmother.

-READ More: How to Touch a Girl
+READ More: How to Tell if a Gemini Girl Likes You

 Sotomayor knows that confronting challenges can lead to positive results.
 “I’m a firm believer that adversity and failure are things you want to have,” she stated while talking at Cornell University in 2018.
 “Those things help you grow, and inevitably they help you grow in positive ways.
 It’s when you let them define you that they become negative, and that’s something I would never permit those things to do.
 Sonia is Sonia not because of them, but with them.”